Gyromorphs: a new class of functional disordered materials

 This raises the question: is there a unifying feature across these systems that promotes the formation of isotropic photonic bandgaps?
 In the single-scattering regime, the emergence of a bandgap can be attributed to the presence of strong scattering at some characteristic frequency, and of weaker scattering at neighboring frequencies.
 This argument has been invoked to justify the appearance of bandgaps in quasicrystals~\cite{Chan1998,Hagelstein1999,DellaVilla2005,Vardeny2013}, and explains why bandgaps also arise in systems with short-range correlations, such as equilibrium hard sphere liquids~\cite{Froufe-Perez2016,Shih2023}.
 In fact, we observe that all previously cited aperiodic systems that exhibit isotropic bandgaps have an isotropic ring of high values in their structure factor, $S = |\hat{\rho}(\bm{k})|^2 / N$, where $\rho(\bm{r})$ is the density field defining the system.
-This condition is also well approximated by quasicrystals, whose most intense structure factor peaks form regular polygons~\cite{Levine1984, [{See Supplemental Material at }][{ for a comparison between structure factors of known bandgap formers and gyromorphs, detailed numerical methods, a full characterization of the peak height in gyromorphs against $G$, further discussions about the sum of cosine function that approximates $g(r)$, a reminder of the derivation of relevant quantities and equations within the coupled dipoles method, additional scalings for the bandgap quality against physical parameters, and the equivalent of the main text results for $2d$ and $3d$ scalar waves.}]supp}.
+This condition is also well approximated by quasicrystals, whose most intense structure factor peaks form regular polygons~\cite{Levine1984, [{See Supplemental Material at }][{ for a comparison between structure factors of known bandgap formers and gyromorphs, detailed numerical methods, additional discussions on the structure of gyromorphs, additional data on their optical behavior (including scalar-wave results and a discussion of our choice of definition for DOS), a reminder of the derivation of relevant quantities and equations within the coupled dipoles method, and a short derivation of the effective-medium theory. }]supp}.

 Bravely adhering to this single-scattering rationale, an ideal bandgap material should exhibit a ring of high values in $S(k)$, contrasting with low values around it.
-Accordingly, we propose a correlated disordered structure whose structure factor displays one ring of $G \in 2 \mathbb{N}^\star$ delta peaks with intensities $\mathcal{O}(N)$ on a circle with radius $K$, but as little order as possible elsewhere.
-In this work, we show that such hypothetical structures, which we call \textit{gyromorphs}, are realizable, and we present a reliable algorithm for their generation in $2d$ and $3d$.
+Accordingly, we propose a correlated disordered structure of non-overlapping points whose structure factor displays one ring of $G \in 2 \mathbb{N}^\star$ delta peaks with intensities $\mathcal{O}(N)$ on a circle with radius $K$, but as little order as possible elsewhere.
+In this work, we show that such structures, which we call \textit{gyromorphs}, are realizable, and we present an algorithm for their generation in $2d$ and $3d$.